testcontainers/testcontainers-java/docs/features/commands.md

 [Executing a command inside a running container and reading the result](../examples/src/test/java/generic/ExecTest.java) inside_block:execReadingStdout
 <!--/codeinclude-->

-There are two limitations:

-* There's no way to get the return code of the executed command
+Note that there is no way to get the return code of the executed command, only stdout/stderr.
-* This isn't supported if your docker daemon uses the older "lxc" execution engine.

 ## Environment variables